By Suzie Rodriguez

 One of the special things about winter hiking is the show often taking place in the sky.
 Whether a dark storm is approaching, puffy clouds are clearing, or the setting sun casts an orange glow, winter skies can be breathtaking in Sonoma County’s parks.

 As you’d expect, the Laguna is a vital stopover for migrating birds as well as a permanent home to other bird species.
-The 1.8-mile Laguna de Santa Rosa Trail runs between Highway 12 and Occidental Road and offers expansive views that extend far past the wetlands to Mount Saint Helena to the east.
+The 1.8-mile Laguna de Santa Rosa Trail runs between Highway 12 and Occidental Road, just east of Sebastopol, and offers expansive views that extend far past the wetlands to Mount Saint Helena to the east.
 Learn more about the Laguna Trail or download the map.

-Parking at the Laguna Trail is free.
+Parking at the Laguna de Santa Rosa Trail is free.
 Parking at Shiloh Ranch and Doran Beach is $7 or free for Regional Parks members.
 Dogs on leash are welcome on the Laguna Trail and at Doran Beach.

 Note: This article was originally published in November 2016 and has been updated to reflect park conditions.